BarbaraAngelesOrtiz/Thermal-Visualization-and-Water-In-Wetlands-Script-/README.md

 This heat shield is based on band 10.
 At the central wavelength of 10895nm, it measures in the thermal infrared or TIR.
 Instead of measuring the temperature of the air, as weather stations do, band 10 reports on the ground, which is usually much hotter.
 Thermal band 10 is useful for providing surface temperatures and is collected at 100 meter resolution.[5]

 ### Water In Wetlands Script:

+Wetlands are areas that remain in flooded conditions or with soil saturated with water for considerable periods of time.
+These dynamic and productive ecosystems are home to an important part of the world's biodiversity and contribute to reducing the level of atmospheric greenhouse gases that fuel global warming.
+In addition, they prevent soil erosion and flood damage by dispersing and absorbing excess water.
+Its extent is estimated to have declined rapidly, with losses of 35% since 1970 due to agricultural and urban development.
+[7]

 WIW is a remote sensing tool for monitoring water in wetlands.
 One of the main challenges is to detect the water under the vegetation cover and wetlands are usually characterized by the presence of emergent plants of variable height and density.
 The reflectance values of the corresponding pixels of the optical spectral bands of the Landsat sensors were used as reference.
 The overall accuracy of the water maps constructed using the WIW ranged from 89% to 94% for both the training and validation samples.
 Landsat 8: WIW = NIR = 0.1735 and SWIR2 = 0.1035 [6]